 Your vision will probably be hazy or blurry.

-Your doctor may give you one or more types of eye drops to take at home to help prevent infection and/or inflammation.
+Your doctor may give you one or more types of eye drops to take at home to help prevent infection and inflammation.
 You may also be advised to use artificial tears to help lubricate the eye.

 ** Do not resume wearing a contact lens in the operated eye, even if your vision is blurry.

-You will instinctively want to rub your eye, but don’t!
+You will instinctively want to rub your eye but don’t.
 Rubbing your eye could dislodge the flap, requiring further treatment.

 You should plan on taking a few days off from work until these symptoms subside.
 You should contact your doctor immediately and not wait for your scheduled visit, if you experience severe pain, or if your vision or other symptoms get worse instead of better.

-To help prevent infection, you may need to wait for up to two weeks after surgery or until your doctor advises you before using lotions, creams, or make-up around the eye.
+To help prevent infection, you may need to wait for up to two weeks after surgery or until your ophthalmologist advises you before using lotions, creams, or make-up around the eye.
 Your doctor may advise you to continue cleaning your eyelashes for a period of time after surgery.

 Strenuous contact sports such as boxing, football, karate, etc. should not be attempted for at least twelve weeks after surgery.
-It is important to protect your eyes from anything that might get in them and from being hit or bumped to shift the flap.
+It is crucial to protect your eyes from anything that might get in them and from being hit or bumped to shift the flap.